 Quick Calibration can be used for most situations.
-GPS Map Calibration is for more advanced applications, and is required for two scenarios:
+GPS Map Calibration is for more advanced applications, and is required for three scenarios:

-- You will be using SightTracker to automatically control a PTZ camera - You are using a PSIM or other third-party software which requires SightSensor metadata to provide target details such as longitude and latitude
+- You will be using SightTracker to automatically control a PTZ camera - You will be using SightMonitor II to display target information as it moves throughout a SightLogix device field of view. - You are using a PSIM or other third-party software which requires SightSensor metadata to provide target details such as longitude and latitude